If you made any changes in Pure these will be visible here soon.

 Biography

-Mark is currently a Visiting Fellow at the United Nations University - International Institute for Global Health, and a Visiting Scholar at the Maybank ASEAN Research Center at the Asia School of Business.
-He is also currently a member of the National Palliative Care Services Development Committee within the Ministry of Health Malaysia.
-He was previously a founding member of the Asian Young Pharmacist Group, a former Chairperson of the Malaysian Young Pharmacist Chapter, and a council member of the Malaysian Pharmacists Society.
+Mark has previously collaborated with and has been a consultant for numerous local and international civil society organizations such as the Drugs for Neglected Diseases initiative and the World Health Organization on projects on palliative care, access to medicines and healthcare, and health inequalities.
+He is currently Visiting Fellow at the United Nations University - International Institute for Global Health, Visiting Scholar at the Maybank ASEAN Research Center at the Asia School of Business, and a Fellow of the Royal Society for Public Health.
+He is also a member of the National Palliative Care Services Development Committee within the Ministry of Health Malaysia.

 Research interests